bascanada/allumette/allumette_web/README.md

-# Matchbox Web Components
+# Allumette Web Components

-UI components for the Matchbox matchmaking server.
+UI components for the Allumette matchmaking server.

 ## Components

-### MatchboxLobbies
+### AllumetteLobbies

 A component that displays a list of available lobbies and allows users to create, join, and delete lobbies.